NVIDIA/gpu-monitoring-tools/README.md

 This repository contains Golang bindings and DCGM-Exporter for gathering GPU telemetry in Kubernetes.

+**June 2021 - NOTICE: Some of the tools in this repository are graduating to their own repos.
+In the next few weeks both the DCGM Go bindings and the DCGM Exporter will be migrating to github.com/NVIDIA.
+This will allow for independent versioning, issues, MRs, etc. Efforts will be made to review the existing MRs and issues before the migration occurs.**

 ## Bindings

 Golang bindings are provided for the following two libraries: